STARTING THE TENANCY

 A Final Inspection Guide will be provided to assist you in ensuring that your bond is refunded in full with a minimum delay.
 It clearly defines areas which have been the cause of delays in bond refunds in the past.

 Please be aware that our office does not carry out Bond inspections on Saturdays or after hours.
-If you would like to be present at the time of the final inspection please contact your property manager at least 7 days prior to your vacate date to schedule a suitable time for the inspection.
+If you would like to be present at the time of the final inspection please contact your property manager at least 2 business days prior to your vacate date to schedule a suitable time for the inspection.
 Otherwise, please return the keys to our office on the date that your notice expires.
 Keys are not to be left in the property.